Location

 Satisfactory results on the Bow Valley College Admissions test

-NOTE: a minimum keyboarding speed of 25 words per minute is strongly recommended
+NOTE: A minimum keyboarding speed of 25 words per minute is strongly recommended.

 English language proficiency requirements